-0.15 EFTS S1 OL.
-OC 18 points application of tourism development concepts An and themes to the subject of sport tourism.
+An application of tourism development concepts and themes to the subject of sport tourism.
 Critical consideration of theoretical and applied aspects of sport tourism in the context of their manifestations in space and time.
 Management implications and strategies relevant to the sustainable development of sport tourism businesses and destinations.